 RMS Library Media Center Website

 Technology is an essential part of 21st century education.
-At RMS our students learn how to use online resources to conduct research and how to creatively present their findings using the most up-to-date applications.
+At RMS our private school students learn how to use online resources to conduct research and how to creatively present their findings using the most up-to-date applications.
 In Lower Elementary there is a strong emphasis on basic keyboarding and word processing skills.
 A methodical approach to research is taught along with Internet Safety and the ethical use of resources.
 The concepts of copyright, plagiarism and citations are introduced.
 For research, lower elementary students have access to Enchanted Learning, Word Book Online, and the award-winning PebbleGo program with its audio features, educational games and multimedia.
 Students at this level are guided in using the Internet.
 In the Upper Elementary classes there is a stronger emphasis on independent research using online databases and websites.
 Students study copyright, Fair Use Guidelines and the correct format for citing sources.